wojdyr/fityk/doc/ref.rst

 --------------------------

 We often have the situation that only a part of the data from a file is of interest.
-In fityk, each point is either *active* or *inactive*.
+In Fityk, each point is either *active* or *inactive*.
 Inactive points are excluded from fitting and all calculations.
 A data :ref:`transformation <transform>`::